kevinalvarez91/BruinWatch/README.md

 cd backend
 node server.js

-#Note you must create a .env file
+# Note you must create a .env file
 touch .env

+# This should be the contents of the .env file
+SESSION_SECERT = secert
 ```

 ## Contributing